 Public-private partnerships debate

-Our recent live debate on the role of public-private health partnerships emphasised the importance of close relationships between research and innovation.
+Our January 2017 live debate on the role of public-private health partnerships emphasised the importance of close relationships between research and innovation.
 Watch the Q1 highlights on bringing innovative solutions to the wider health system:

 We are keen to include information and resources that reinforce the positive impact of respiratory research and professional collaboration on patient outcomes.
 Equally, we want to highlight the continuing or still-overlooked issues faced by respiratory healthcare professionals which deserve more attention and increased research investment.

 Over the next few months we will be encouraging contributions for the wide range of UK-based higher education research organisations and programmes working to improve the treatment of long-term conditions.

 Please contact us if you would like us link to your organisation or provide you with a dedicated area of the Respiratory Futures HE and research area.